 A critical component to determining the impact of this test is through community feedback.
 The Chicago Department of Aviation (CDA) is collecting comments and data to analyze throughout the test period in order to determine the plan’s effectiveness in abating aircraft noise.
 You can provide feedback, learn about the test plan, and view the weekly rotation by visiting the CDA’s website.

-Similar to last year, the plan will rotate on a weekly basis the runways used between 10 PM and 5 AM.
-By rotating runway usage during Fly Quiet, night time noise is shared by communities around O’Hare rather than being concentrated over our neighborhoods.
+Similar to the two preliminary tests, today’s vote was to implement a plan that rotates the runways used between 10:00 pm and 5:00 am on a weekly basis.
+The runway rotation balances the night time noise that is shared by all communities surrounding O’Hare rather than being concentrated over our neighborhoods.

-As a member of the ONCC and the ad-hoc Fly Quiet Committee, I am pleased with the collaborative efforts put forward by the CDA, ONCC, and FAA to improve the quality of life for those living in our community.
-I especially want to thank the members of the Suburban O’Hare Commission who have been partners in creating this equitable noise sharing relationship.
-We all benefit from the economic engine that is O’Hare, and we are all working to find innovative solutions to the challenges a complex airfield imposes on the communities that surround it.
+As a member of the ONCC and the ad-hoc Fly Quiet Committee, I am pleased with the collaborative efforts put forward by the CDA, the ONCC, the FAA, and FAiR Chicago to improve the quality of life for those living in our community.

 File a Noise Complaint

 Filing jet noise complaints allows the ONCC to use the data to identify patterns and come up with solutions to mitigate the impact of the noise pollution.
 You file a noise complaint online, by calling my office, or calling 311.

 Eligibility for soundproofing is determined by whether or not the resident lives within the FAA’s estimated average 65-decibel area for when the airport is built out.
 Unfortunately, no one living in the 45th Ward is currently eligible for sound insulation.
 To determine if a home falls within the noise contour or qualifies for free soundproofing, visit the CDA’s website.